 After you’ve finished exploring and have a few ideas floating around your brain, it’s time to get your act together and work on a plan.
 Start by asking yourself, “Why do I want a website, and what do I have to offer?”

 Think about your purpose for starting the website, the goals you want the site to achieve, and the message you want to deliver to your audience.
-Here are some typical reasons individuals and businesses start websites:
+Here are some typical reasons you might want to start a website:

-As you go through this process, remember that a great plan leads to a great execution, which results in a great accomplishment.
+Creating a smart plan leads to a great execution, and results in a great accomplishment.

 Get to know your audience

 You have a purpose for your website, and you know what you can offer.
-The next question to ask yourself is, “Who will visit my website, and what kind of information does my audience want?”
+The next question is, “Who will visit my website, and what kind of information does my audience want?”

 How do you find out what an audience wants?
-Start by identifying the people you want to reach.
+Identify the people you want to reach.
 What are their needs and interests?
 How do they prefer to receive information?
 Will they be open to your message?

 If this task seems overwhelming, look for your perfect one-person audience.
-Find one person that looks and acts like the kind of audience you want to attract.
+Find someone who looks and acts like the audience you want to attract.
 Search for the ideal person who enjoys reading your stories.
 Target your ideal future employer.
 Look for your perfect customer who loves your product.
-Find this person and start by looking inside your circle of family and friends.
+An excellent place to start is to look inside your circle of family and friends.

-With a picture of your ideal audience in your mind, get out and find more people with the same needs and interests.
-As you find more people, you can build a detailed profile of your target audience.
-Find out which social media channels they use.
+With a picture of your audience in your mind, find others with the same needs and interests.
+As you find more people, build a detailed profile of your target audience.
+Determine which social media channels they use.
 Watch how they prefer to receive information.
 Pay attention to what interests them.
 And, keep good notes.

 Develop the website design

-You’ve looked around the web, found some cool website building tools, found people that would be interested in what you have to say, and started a plan.
+You’ve looked around the web, found some cool website-building tools, found people who want to read what you have to say, and started a plan.
 Now it’s time to turn your ideas into pixels.
 Begin by designing a look for your site’s pages and setting up the site’s navigation structure.

 Different people use different methods to develop and design their sites.
-Some people like to draw sketches with pencil and paper.
-Others take a more technical approach and use wireframe software to visualize their website design.
-Then, they work with their favorite framework to build a site from scratch.
+Some like to draw sketches with pencil and paper.
+Others take a technical approach and use wireframe apps to visualize their website design.
+Then, they work with their favorite tools to build a site from scratch.

 Keep your website design simple

-The trend in website design is sleek, flat, responsive, and simple because more and more people view the web on their mobile devices.
-Still, these smaller screens don’t display complex graphics and action buttons very well.
+The trend in website design is sleek, flat, responsive, and simple because many people view the web on mobile devices.
+Still, small screens don’t display graphics and action buttons very well.

 Here are a few tips for designing web pages with mobile devices in mind:

 Select a color palette.
-Too much color can be hard to view on a small screen.
-Choose two contrasting colors for the menus, buttons, links, and other site navigation elements.
+Too much color is hard to view on a small screen.
+Choose two contrasting colors for menus, buttons, links, and navigation elements.

 Use flat images.
-Rainbow color, 3-dimensional, and drop-shadow images for buttons are yesterday’s news.
+Rainbow color, 3D, and drop-shadow images for buttons are old news.
 Sleek, simple, and geometric designs are the rage in website design.

 Offer a hamburger.
-You’ve seen those three bars in the top or bottom corner of some websites.
-Those three bars are sometimes called a hamburger.
-When you click the bars, a menu appears.
-These collapsible menus are an easy way to declutter the screen and provide a cleaner viewing experience on smaller devices.
+These three bars appear in the top or bottom corner of a web page.
+When you click the bars, you see a menu.
+This collapsible menu declutters the screen and provides a clean viewing experience on small devices.

 Carefully craft your message

-Here are a few ways you can test your message:
+Here are three ways to test your message:

-Ask others to read your content.
-Be sure to ask people who will give you an honest appraisal of the content and offer suggestions for improvement.
+Many writers find it difficult to edit their work.
+It’s hard to see the mistakes in your writing.
+Be sure to ask people who will give you an honest appraisal and offer suggestions for improvement.

-Use analytics and webmaster tools.
-Stay on top of your website traffic.
-Measure how many people visit your website and which pages they read.
+These tools help you sprinkle the right keywords into your content and stay on top of your website traffic.
+To find out if your content resonates with your intended audience, measure how many people visit your website and which pages they read.

 Practice good text formatting

-Huge blocks of text are difficult to read and may cause your audience to become frustrated.
-When the text on a page is broken into manageable pieces, you help your audience stay focused on your message.
+Huge blocks of text are difficult to read and may cause readers to become frustrated.
+When the content is broken into smaller pieces, you help your audience stay focused on your message.

 Here are some text formatting tips that will make designing websites easier:

 Keep paragraphs short.
-Long paragraphs are hard to read.
-Aim for a minimum paragraph length of 2 to 3 sentences.
-At most, paragraphs should be 5 to 8 sentences long.
+Long paragraphs take work to read.
+Aim for a minimum paragraph length of two to three sentences.
+At most, paragraphs should be five to eight sentences long.

 Use heading tags.
-Headings break up paragraphs into logical chunks and make it easy for readers to scan a page for important information.
+Headings break up paragraphs into logical chunks, making it easy to scan a page for important information.
 Also, headings create white space.

 Create lists.
-Bullet lists and numbered lists break up large paragraphs into manageable pieces of text.
-Lists also help readers follow and understand your message.
+Lists break up paragraphs into manageable pieces of text.
+Lists also help readers understand and follow your message.

-Text formatting places emphasis on where it belongs.
-It guides your audience toward that kernel of valuable information you want them to take away from their visit.
+Text formatting emphasizes the essential parts of the article and makes it easy for your audience to read and understand your content.
+The arrangement and formatting of your article guide your audience toward that kernel of valuable information you want them to take away from their visit.

 White space is a good thing

 On a website, white space (or blank space) makes it easier for your audience to read and comprehend the information on your pages.
-Practice good text formatting, and you can be assured that you will have an adequate amount of white space on the page.
+Practicing good text formatting ensures you’ll have adequate white space on the page.

-When you leave room around the words, pictures, and other elements on your web pages, your readers’ eyes are drawn to the things that you want them to look at.
-If your page is too busy, they may surf away to a more relaxing site.
+When you leave room around the words and pictures on your web pages, your readers’ eyes are drawn to what you want them to see.
+If your page is too busy, they may surf to a more relaxing site.

 Avoid jargon when possible

-Your audience is more likely to pay attention to your message and read the stories on your website when you speak their language.
-Keep in mind that jargon, buzzwords, and unusual abbreviations hinder communication between you and your visitors.
+Your audience is more likely to pay attention to your message and read the stories on your site when you speak their language.
+Buzzwords, jargon, and acronyms hinder communication between you and your visitors.

 When you want your audience to understand your message, use clear and concise language that mirrors your audience.
-Your ideas should be what they remember and not just your obscure, albeit impressive, vocabulary.
+Your ideas should be what they remember, not your obscure, but impressive, vocabulary.

 Be happy on your website design journey

-While you’re busy designing web pages, stop for a second, and turn on your favorite music.
-Enhancing your mood while creating a website can make for a more enjoyable experience for your visitors.
+While you’re busy designing web pages, stop for a second, and turn on the music.
+Enhancing your mood while creating a website can make for a more enjoyable visit for your audience.

 Web design is a never-ending job

-Your website is a living organism that requires maintenance and care continuingly.
+Your website is a living organism that requires maintenance and care continuously.
 You can’t just slap it up and go.

-Designing web pages and keeping your site up-to-date is a never-ending job.
-So first, revisit your site regularly, and make sure you applied the 10 fundamentals of basic web design.
+So first, revisit your site regularly, and make sure you’ve applied the nine fundamentals of basic web design.
 Then, ask yourself, “Is there anything more I can do to make sure my site is unique, useful, and updated?”